 1. Do not remove the ink cartridges or maintenance cartridge.

-IMPORTANT: Ensure that each printhead uses its own sealing cap.
+IMPORTANT: Ensure that each printhead uses its own sealing cap and not one from another color printhead.
 This is especially important with the optimizer printhead caps, as there is a risk of nozzle damage if they are used with the color printheads or vice versa.

-3. (Only for the Latex 500 Printer Series) Make sure that you empty the condensation collector.
+4. (Only for the Latex 500 Printer Series) Make sure you empty the condensation collector.
 Remember to connect the cap to the condensation collector after emptying it.

-11. If you intend to turn the printer upside down, first remove the maintenance cartridge (see how to replace the maintenance cartridge in the printer User’s Guide), and also remove the printheads if these remain in the printer.
+12. If you intend to turn the printer upside down, first remove the maintenance cartridge (see how to replace the maintenance cartridge in the printer User’s Guide) and also remove the printheads if these are still installed in the printer.

-12. For correct environmental storage conditions, see Environmental specifications in the User’s Guide.
-Take into account that optimal conditions for printer, ink cartridges, and printheads during shut down are 59°F to 86°F (15°C to 30°C) and 20% to 70% relative humidity.
+13. For correct environmental storage conditions, see Environmental specifications in the User’s Guide.
+Take into account that optimal condition for printer, ink cartridges, and printheads during shut down are 59°F to 86°F (15°C to 30°C) and 20% to 70% relative humidity.

 NOTE: If the printer or ink cartridges are moved from a cold location to a warm and humid location, water from the atmosphere can condense on the printer parts and cartridges and can result in ink leaks and printer errors.
 In this case, HP recommends that you wait at least 3 hours before turning on the printer or installing the ink cartridges, to allow the condensation to evaporate.